 Standings & Promotions is a Committee of the Faculty that handles exceptions to academic policies.
 Generally these exceptions are due to issues beyond your control.

 In order to petition, you need to have a petitionable problem, generally an issue (i.e. death of relative) not common to other students.
-A typical example of a problem that is not petitionable is - acclimatizing to the university.
+A typical example of a problem that you cannot petition is - acclimatizing to the university.
 Every student in the Faculty undergoes this transition, so it is considered to be "common".
 Secondly, you need proof.

 Proof is a definite must.
 It can include such things as death certificates, medical notes, etc. Your academic advisor will help you identify the kind proof that is required.

-You need to provide a resume of what you have been doing since you left UWaterloo along with an Application for Undergraduate Readmission form.
-Once you have the documentation together, please submit them to the Registrar's Office.
+You need to provide a resume of what you have been doing since you left Waterloo along with an Application for Undergraduate Readmission.
+Once you have the documentation together, please submit them to The Centre.